Prefinery Data Processing Amendment (DPA)

-"Sub-processor" is a Third-party, independent contractors, vendors and suppliers who provide specific services and products related to the Prefinery website and our services, such as hosting, credit card processing and fraud screening, customer support, email delivery and mailing list hosting ("third-party" or "outside contractor" shall have similar meanings).
+"Sub-processor" is a Third-party, independent contractors, vendors and suppliers who provide specific services and products related to the Prefinery website and our services, such as hosting, credit card processing and fraud screening, and mailing list hosting ("third-party" or "outside contractor" shall have similar meanings).

 "Incident" means: (a) a complaint or a request with respect to the exercise of an individual's rights under the GDPR; (b) an investigation into or seizure of the personal data by government officials, or a specific indication that such an investigation or seizure is imminent; or (c) any breach of the security and/or confidentiality as set out in this DPA leading to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, the personal data, or any indication of such breach having taken place or being about to take place.